50n50/SoraPlex/README.md

 1. **Configure Your Server Info**
    Open the JS file and replace the placeholders with:
    - Your Plex server's base URL (e.g., `https://192.168.0.1:32400`)
-   - Your Plex auth token
+   - Your Plex auth token (e.g., `d5Gv0NqZa1Xr7KyUbTc9`, not a real token of course lol)
      [How to find your Plex token →](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

 2. **Host the Files Privately**